pagopa/atm-layer-wf-process/README.md

 * [NEXT] Complete a task, move on to another and retrieve the active tasks.
 * [VARIABLES] Retrieve variables of a specified task and filter them based on the ones you want.
 * [RESOURCE] Get the resource XML of deployment through the deployment ID.
+* [UNDEPLOY] Undeploy a deployed bpmn with a given ID.

 ### Build with
 [![Quarkus Badge](https://img.shields.io/badge/Quarkus-3.2.9.Final-1488C6?style=for-the-badge&logo=quarkus)](https://quarkus.io/)